- Environment & Conservation

 An HCP study investigating the early life history of bull trout and rainbow trout in tributaries of Chester Morse Lake was conducted in a joint effort between SPU and the USGS Columbia River Research Laboratory.
 Investigators monitored movement of juvenile bull trout and rainbow trout through the use of PIT (passive integrated transponder) technology in the upper watershed.
 See Juvenile Bull Trout and Rainbow Trout Movement Study (pdf).

-SPU biologists followed the vertical and horizontal movements of bull trout, rainbow trout and pygmy whitefish in Chester Morse Lake.
-Acoustic tags were surgically implanted in fish and send data, including date and time stamps, to a hydrophone array in the lake.
+SPU biologists followed the vertical and horizontal movements of bull trout, rainbow trout, and pygmy whitefish in Chester Morse Lake in 2005-2007.
+Acoustic tags were surgically implanted in fish and sent data, including date and time stamps, to a hydrophone array in the lake.
 View Acoustic Telemetry Study Progress Presentation 2007 (pdf).

 A certain proportion of bull trout redds are spawned each year within a zone of the river that becomes inundated as Chester Morse Lake fills in the winter and early spring.
 A fine layer of sediment settles over these sites, and scientists are working to determine the effects on incubating bull trout egg survival and success of these redds to fry emergence View Inundation Study Progress Presentation 2006 (pdf).